s-barsch/org/README.md

 ## Installation

+*Note: ImageMagick 6 is needed to be installed and accessible.*

 Create production built:

 `pnpm install`\
 `pnpm build`

-Create directory for your files:
+Create a directory for your files:

-`mkdir data`
+`mkdir -p data/private/graph`

 Compile and run the server: